ChinchiLan/restaurant-menu-summarizer/README.md

 I focused on creating a clean, maintainable architecture with clear separation of concerns.
 Services are implemented as class-based modules with single exported instances, making the codebase testable and easy to understand.
 I prioritized code readability through consistent naming conventions, extracted constants for magic numbers, and added comments where logic is complex.
 The two-step LLM extraction pipeline (raw extraction → price normalization) provides better control and error handling, while the tool calling implementation demonstrates understanding of OpenAI's function calling capabilities, even though post-processing would be simpler.
 Input validation using Zod as a single source of truth ensures type safety at runtime, and structured error handling with custom error classes provides clear, actionable feedback.
 The pre-check mechanism for daily menu indicators is a practical cost optimization that prevents expensive LLM calls on à la carte menu pages, showing real-world thinking about API costs and efficiency.

 Beyond core functionality, I added features that provide real user value: preferences filtering by price and allergens allows users to find meals that match their dietary needs and budget constraints, and the recommended meal feature suggests the first matching item.
-The caching strategy using SQLite with URL+date keys ensures repeated requests don't trigger unnecessary LLM calls, while the TTL mechanism (1-day invalidation) keeps the cache fresh.
-Several edge cases are handled gracefully: empty menus return `extraction_status: "no_daily_menu"` rather than errors, invalid URLs are caught early with Zod validation, and LLM failures propagate proper error codes.
+The caching strategy using SQLite with URL+date keys ensures repeated requests don't trigger unnecessary LLM calls, while the date-based TTL mechanism (invalidates at midnight local time) keeps the cache fresh and ensures menus from previous days are never reused.
+Cache entries are valid only for the specific calendar date they were created for, with automatic cleanup of expired entries on startup and at midnight.
+Several edge cases are handled gracefully: empty menus return `daily_menu: false` rather than errors, invalid URLs are caught early with Zod validation, and LLM failures propagate proper error codes with retry logic and exponential backoff.
 However, some scenarios could be improved: handling image-only menus would require OCR integration, holiday detection could prevent requests to closed restaurants, and real-time menu updates during the day aren't currently supported (cache is date-based, not time-based).
 For production use, I would consider adding rate limiting, request queuing for high-traffic scenarios, webhook notifications for menu changes, and potentially a more sophisticated caching strategy with Redis for distributed deployments.
 The current implementation prioritizes simplicity, correctness, and maintainability over advanced features, which aligns well with the assignment scope.

 ---